Andrei0872/arduino-snake-game/readme.md

 ### Using templates

-Although I'm familiar with the concept(`TypeScript` has something similar, called [*generics*](https://www.typescriptlang.org/docs/handbook/2/generics.html)), I never really got the change to use them in C/C++.
+Although I'm familiar with the concept(`TypeScript` has something similar, called [*generics*](https://www.typescriptlang.org/docs/handbook/2/generics.html)), I never really got the chance to use them in C/C++.

 Here's how I used them and I think they are perfectly suited for this case: